 Your payroll system will need to be updated to accommodate the changes in company structure and to ensure that employees' salaries, benefits, and deductions are processed correctly under the Limited company.

 Do you have to transfer your assets?

+Each circumstance will have different tax implications, so giving standard advice on this step is challenging.
 Seek professional advice from an accountant about your scenario.
 We’re always happy to help.
-If you would like to talk to us about our accounting services, get in touch with our Client Services Team now.
+If you would like to talk to us about our accounting services, contact our Client Services Team now.

 Some reliefs and exemptions may apply to reduce or eliminate the CGT liability when transferring assets to a Limited Company.
 For example, Entrepreneur Relief may be available for business owners who meet specific criteria, potentially reducing the CGT rate on qualifying gains.

 If you’re ready to change from a Sole Trader to a Limited Company in Ireland, contact our Client Services Team to ensure a seamless transition.

 Tom is a Fellow Chartered Certified Accountant (FCCA) and Chartered Tax Advisor (CTA) and is Accounting Team Manager at Accountant Online.
 Areas of expertise include Accounting, Compliance, Taxation relating to small business and company directors.